 In this case, the chart above shows the percentage of R&D spending that comes from share-based compensation expenses.

-While some of these tech giants have been less inclined to use stock-based compensation as a form of reward, the percentage is still very high.
+While some of these tech giants have been less inclined to use stock-based compensation as a form of reward to employees, the percentage is still very high for most companies.

-As of fiscal 2020, Facebook spent a whopping $18 billion on research and development, far ahead of Twitter, Pinterest and Snap.
+As of fiscal 2022, Meta Platforms spent a whopping $35 billion on research and development, far ahead of the R&D spending of Twitter, Pinterest, and Snap Inc.

-However, Facebook was ranked at the bottom in terms of R&D spending to revenue ratio.
+However, Meta was ranked at the bottom in terms of R&D spending to revenue ratio, illustrating the low R&D activity with respect to revenue.

-The company reported an R&D spending to revenue ratio of only 21.5% in fiscal 2020 compared to the much higher 43.9% ratio reported by Snap Inc. in the same fiscal year.
+The company reported an R&D spending-to-revenue ratio of only 30% in fiscal 2022 compared to the much higher ratio of 46% for Snap Inc. and the 35% ratio for Twitter in the same fiscal year.

-Nearly half of Snap’s R&D spending was paid by stock-based compensation in fiscal 2020, making it a top social media company that rewarded its R&D employees with the company’s stocks.
+In this regard, nearly half of Snap’s R&D spending was paid by non-cash stock options in fiscal 2022, making it a top social media company that rewarded its employees with the company’s stocks.

-In contrast, Facebook’s share-based compensation expenses made up only 26.5% of the company’s total R&D spending as of fiscal 2020, nearly half of Snap’s ratio.
+In contrast, Meta’s share-based compensation expenses made up only 26.5% of the company’s total R&D spending as of fiscal 2022, only about half of Snapchat’s ratio.

 References and Credits